How Much Does It Cost to Ship a 15 Pounds Package? (2026)

 - Create a service decision tree for this weight class.

-- Validate policy performance with weekly fulfillment audits.
+- Validate policy performance with monthly fulfillment audits.

 - Update thresholds after carrier pricing announcements.